World Hearing Day: Livio AI's fall detection hearing aid just in time

 The cutting edge technology launched its updated Livio AI hearing device with fall detection in Europe this month, just in time for World Hearing Day.

-The Livio AI hearing aid has been reinvented its hearing aid with the world’s first fall detection and warning alerts, a life saving advancement in time for World Hearing Day on 3rd March, an annual event promoting ear and hearing care.
+The Livio AI hearing aid has reinvented its device with the world’s first fall detection and warning alerts, a life saving advancement in time for World Hearing Day on 3rd March, an annual event promoting ear and hearing care.

 Starkey Hearing Technologies claims its device, integrated with activity-tracking sensors, will serve as “a gateway to wellness” for the wearers when it launches in Europe this month.